miller46/digital-identity/README.md

 Go to this link in a browser - https://identity-test-application.herokuapp.com/

-NOTE: you will need gas in your client app for this to fully function
+NOTE: you will need gas in your client app for this to fully function.
+See [here](https://github.com/kovan-testnet/faucet) about acquiring Kovan Ether.

 **Features**